 Baby bouncers, swings and rockers have been a saving grace for many tired parents, allowing your child to burn off energy while playing safely.
-But while it may be tempting to simply grab the first bouncer you see on the store shelf to give you a bit of brief respite, your choice of baby bouncer may impact on your child’s enjoyment, as well as your bank balance, as you don’t want to fork out cash only to find out that the quality doesn’t live up to your expectations, or your baby’s needs.
+But while it may be tempting to simply grab the first bouncer you see on the store shelf to give you a bit of brief respite, your choice of baby bouncer may impact on your child’s enjoyment, as well as your bank balance ─ you don’t want to fork out cash only to find out that the quality doesn’t live up to your expectations, or your baby’s needs.

 Founded nearly 90 years ago, Fisher-Price has been a mainstay within the baby market, offering a wide variety of products for babies, infants and children.
 While currently operating as a subsidiary of Mattel, the Fisher-Price brand is available from a wide variety of retailers, such as Myer, Kmart and Target, and offers one of the largest ranges of baby bouncers and the like around.

-With bouncers, rockers and swings suitable for newborns, infants and toddlers, Fisher-Price has plenty for parents to choose from, including the Kick ‘n Play Musical Bouncer – which features 15 minutes of music, removable toy bar and adjustable harness – all the way to the Deluxe Bouncer, which features machine-washable seat pads, head support and calming vibrations to help your little one nod off.
+With bouncers, rockers and swings suitable for newborns, infants and toddlers, Fisher-Price has plenty for parents to choose from, including the Kick ‘n Play Musical Bouncer – which features 15 minutes of music, a removable toy bar and adjustable harness – all the way to the Deluxe Bouncer, which features machine-washable seat pads, head support and calming vibrations to help your little one nod off.